eoPortal

 1) Horizontal mapping

-In polarimetric mode, after calibration and correction for ionospheric effects, each BIOMASS pixel measures the scattering matrix, from which the backscattering intensity will be derived in each of the linear polarization combinations, i.e. HH, VV, HV & VH, where H and V stand for horizontal and vertical transmitted and received signals.
+In polarimetric mode, after calibration and correction for ionospheric effects, each BIOMASS pixel measures the scattering matrix, from which the backscattering intensity will be derived in each of the linear polarisation combinations, i.e. HH, VV, HV & VH, where H and V stand for horizontal and vertical transmitted and received signals.

-For a forest canopy, the P-band radar waves penetrate deep into the canopy, and their interaction with the structure of the forest (through volume scattering, surface scattering or double bounce scattering mechanisms) differs between polarizations.
-P-band SAR is particularly sensitive to large forest constituents, such as the trunk and large branches, where most of the biomass resides, and polarizations can be chosen to minimize the contribution from the ground and effects arising from topographic and soil moisture variation.
+For a forest canopy, the P-band radar waves penetrate deep into the canopy, and their interaction with the structure of the forest (through volume scattering, surface scattering or double bounce scattering mechanisms) differs between polarisations.
+P-band SAR is particularly sensitive to large forest constituents, such as the trunk and large branches, where most of the biomass resides, and polarisations can be chosen to minimise the contribution from the ground and effects arising from topographic and soil moisture variation.
 Hence P-band polarimetric measurements can be used to map AGB (Above Ground Biomass), as demonstrated from airborne data for temperate & boreal forests and tropical forests.

 2) Height mapping

 Using repeat revisits to the same location with controlled inter-track distances, the BIOMASS SAR system will measure the polarimetric complex interferometric correlation between image pairs.
-Thanks to them is possible to estimate the height of scattering in the forest canopy as a function of polarization (PolInSAR).
+Thanks to them is possible to estimate the height of scattering in the forest canopy as a function of polarisation (PolInSAR).
 This allows canopy height to be derived, assuming a model for the vertical structure of scatterers in the forest.
 Numerous airborne experiments over temperate, boreal and tropical test sites have shown that forest height can be mapped with accuracy comparable to that of airborne lidar.

 A crucial factor here is that at the long wavelength used by BIOMASS, temporal coherence is preserved over much longer timescales than, for example, at L-band.
 This is because BIOMASS is sensitive to larger structures in the canopy, which more are more stable; in addition, the longer wavelength makes the phase less sensitive to small motions of the dominant scatterers.
 BIOMASS will be the first spaceborne radar sensor providing large-scale height maps using PolInSAR, although the application of the technique from space has been demonstrated using Shuttle Imaging Radar (SIR-C) L-band data.